jkibe/recipes/content/menus/august-2021/index.md

 ![Fried rice](fried.jpg)

 Watching Kenji Lopez-Alt on his [YouTube channel](https://www.youtube.com/c/JKenjiLopezAlt), I was inspired to dabble further in fried rice.
 A few weeks ago I tried steaming the rice rather than letting it dry out overnight in the refrigerator.
-It made a surprisingly big difference, even if that my not be obvious in the photos.
+It made a surprisingly big difference, even if that may not be obvious in the photos.

 ![Peach galette](peach.jpg)